evercoinx/meme-tools/README.md

     - `TOKEN_TELEGRAM_URI` (Defaults to _""_)
     - `TOKEN_TAGS` (Defaults to _"meme"_)

-4. Run `yarn rename-token-files && yarn get-funds:main` to rename token key pair and storage files and get funds of the _dev_ and _distributor_ wallets.
+4. Run `yarn rename-token-files && yarn get-funds:main` to rename token key pair and storage files.

-5. Run `yarn create-mint:view && yarn get-funds:main` to create the token.
+5. Run `yarn create-mint:view && yarn get-funds:main` to create the token mint.

 6. Run `yarn open-raydium-pool && yarn lock-raydium-pool-liquidity` to open a Raydium CPMM pool and to lock liquidity in it.